knightsUCF/COVIDGenomeAnalysis/README.md

 # MOTIF X

 "Motif X" is a special sequence of codons which exhibits mathematical properties.
 When detected this sequence seems to be used by biological mechanisms to synchronize DNA / RNA.
 Work on Motif X has only been started and there is not a lot of research done yet in this field.

+To run the Motif X algorithm on the COVID RNA:

+    import genome
+    import motifx

+    g = genome.Genome('MN908947_China_01_05_2020.txt')
+    mx = motifx.MotifX()

+    print(mx.GetSegmentsByRank(g.GetCodons()))

 I contacted the research team of the study on Motif X and they said that to their knowledge there is no active research being done on Motif X in the United States.